smherwig/graphene/README.md

 The script `Tools/make_phoenix_keys.sh` may be used to generate a root certificate (`root.crt`) and a leaf certificate (`proc.crt`) and key (`proc.key`).
 The kernel servers and Phoenix application instances use this keying material.
-For convenicne, a copy of the keying material is present in this directory.
+For convenience, a copy of the keying material is present in this directory.
 Copy the keying material to `~/share/phoenix`:

 ```
 cd ~/src/phoenix/Tools
-mkdir -p ~/share/phoenix
 cp root.crt proc.crt proc.key ~/share/phoenix/
 ```